sfc-gh-boconnor/Build-an-AI-Assistant-for-FSI-with-AISQL-and-Snowflake-Intelligence/quickstart.md

 **Next**: These semantic views become tools for the Snowflake Intelligence Agent, enabling it to answer complex questions about financial data!

 <!-- ------------------------ -->
-## Use Snowflake Intelligence Agent
+## Test Cortex Search Services
-Duration: 20
+Duration: 10

-### Overview: The One Ticker Stock Agent
+### Use the Cortex Search Playground

-Use the Cortex Search Playground:
+Test the search services you created:

 1. Navigate to **AI & ML Studio** → **Cortex Search**
 2. Select **EMAILS** service